tom-f-oconnell/pymistake/README.md

 ### Examples

-These examples were generated using the `example.py` in this script, which also requires `pandas`.
+These examples were generated using the `example.py` in this repo, which also requires `pandas`.
 I had `ipdb` installed for the Python I used to generate these examples.